Population estimates for England and Wales

 Census cluster analysis

-2011 Census data on immigrants has been used to group local authorities into clusters with similar age and sex structures.
+2011 Census data on immigrants have been used to group local authorities into clusters with similar age and sex structures.
 Census immigrants are defined as those who stated that they had arrived in England and Wales in the year before the census and intended to stay more than 12 months.
-Recent research, carried out by ONS, has confirmed that the 2011 Census is still the best available data source for sex and age distributions of immigrants at local authority level.
+Recent research, carried out by the ONS, has confirmed that the 2011 Census is still the best available data source for sex and age distributions of immigrants at local authority level.

 Sex and age breakdown

 Each year, the cluster analysis of immigrants is used to inform the sex and age distribution of the local authority immigration estimates.
-Each local authority level record is assigned to the cluster group based on local authority, and sex and age is imputed based on the average sex and age distribution of that cluster group.
+Each local authority level record is assigned to the cluster group based on local authority, and sex and age are imputed based on the average sex and age distribution of that cluster group.

 Local authority level estimates